MansuriHarun/Text-Editor/README.md

 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Create a pull request.

+# Warning
+Excessive use of this text editor may result in an acute case of keyboard cramps and severe caffeine addiction.

 # License
 The Text Editor is open source and released under the [MIT License](https://opensource.org/licenses/MIT).